fledge-iot/fledge-filter-omfhint/docs/index.rst

   - *maximum*: Define the maximum value for a datapoint.
 This can only appear within datapoints and not for assets.

-  - *interpoaltion*: Define the interpolation value for a datapoint.
+  - *interpolation*: Define the interpolation value for a datapoint.
 This can only appear within datapoints and not for assets.
 Interpolation may be set to one of *continuous*, *discrete*, *stepwisecontinuousleading*, and *stepwisecontinuousfollowing*.

 The following example shows a simple hint to set the number format to use for all numeric data within the asset names *supply*.